 - Leg cramps These are always a pain for me!
 I have found that stretching out my calves really helps.

-- Vaginal discharge Wearing a small panty-liner can help with problems caused from this.
+- Vaginal discharge Wearing a small panty-liner can help with problems caused by this.
 Make sure that you are cleaning yourself appropriately too.

 FOR EVERY STAGE OF PREGNANCY